Sources for SWOT Analysis Research

 Learn to recognize "article marketing"; an issue mostly with free online news sources.
 See: "25 Unique Native Advertising Examples -- and How to Spot Them (2019 Update)" from the MediaRadar blog.

 Academic and other books on companies, industries, and related topics are mostly located on the 2nd floor of the library.
 The library also subscribes and links to many ebooks.
-The most efficient way to find books on your topic is to search the Novanet Library Catalogue, the first 'Quick Link' on the MTA Library Website.
+The most efficient way to find books on your topic is to search the Novanet Library Catalogue on the MTA Library Website.

 Change the search scope from "Everything" to "Novanet Catalogue".
 Your results will include books from all libraries in the Novanet consortium.
 You can limit the results to just Mount Allison books or request books from the other member libraries if needed.

 Search tip: Boolean operators: AND, OR, NOT must be capitalized.

 Statista.
 A database accessible from the A-Z List of Databases.
 Compiles market research, consumer and industry reports and statistics from Canada and around the world from mostly publicly available sources such as trade organizations, governments, scientific publications, market researchers, etc. Statistics are provided in easy to download graphs and charts with links to sources.